Horizon: Zero Dawn - Review

 • Completion of the main storyline

-• Collected all the collectables
+• Collected all the collectibles

 • Maximum character level (pre-DLC)

-• Numerous side-quests still incomplete
+• Numerous side-quests are still incomplete

 Pros